nirea/mcdata/README.md

 Just replace <appname> with the name given during the 'heroku create' step above.

+Set the MCDATA_SUPERUSER environment variable to your av key.

+    heroku config:add MCDATA_SUPERUSER="some av key"

 You probably want to use the [MongoLab addon](http://devcenter.heroku.com/articles/mongolab), which has a free